AriFordsham/GHCWiki/pattern-synonyms.md

 ```

 One could go one step further and leave out the `pattern` keyword to obtain *associated constructors*, which are required to be bidirectional.
-The capitalized constructor would indicate that a pattern synonym is being defined.
+The capitalized identifier would indicate that a pattern synonym is being defined.
 For complicated cases one could resort to the `where` syntax (shown above).